Llanwrtyd

-Llanwrtyd is a small settlement in Powys, mid-Wales, giving its name to a community, in the historic county of Brecknockshire (Breconshire), through which flows the River Irfon.
+Llanwrtyd is a small settlement in Powys, mid-Wales, in the historic county of Brecknockshire (Breconshire), through which flows the River Irfon.
 It lies 1.5 miles north of the town of Llanwrtyd Wells.

 Llanwrtyd was historically the centre of a much larger parish which included Llanwrtyd Wells.
 The name Llanwrtyd is shared with the ancient parish, and is also sometimes applied to Llanwrtyd Wells (particularly in Welsh).
-The current community includes Llanwrtyd Wells and Abergwesyn.
+The current community is called Llanwrtyd Wells, and includes Llanwrtyd, Llanwrtyd Wells and Abergwesyn.